 Anna Maria Island is a barrier island north of Longboat Key.
 Anna Maria is a charming small town at the north end of the island with an “old Florida” feel.
 With no high rises, unlike Longboat Key to the south, you find small homes, old hotels, beach restaurants, a beautiful boat harbor and an historic pier.
-We recommend:
+I recommend:

 Waterfront Restaurant, 111 S. Bay Blvd.: This restaurant comes highly recommended by locals for its great food.